dispatchrun/netjail/README.md

 from connecting to the loopback interface, and a malicious input could forge requests to the local endpoint that the program was not supposed to make.

-Lambda is one example, but there are many others, like the application invoking itself on unprotected internal endpoints, or sending requests to sidecar containers.
-Programs that have the ability to open connections to addresses provided by user input must implement protections that the network layer cannot solve for, which is what this package solves for.
+Lambda is one example, but there are many others, like an application invoking itself on unprotected internal endpoints, or sending requests to sidecar containers.
+Programs that have the ability to open connections to addresses extracted from user input must implement protections that the network layer cannot provide, which is what this package solves for.

 [firecracker]: https://firecracker-microvm.github.io/